A Digression: Building Beit Hashem or Beit Shelomo?

 - Beit Ya'ar HaLevanon – Of the various structures mentioned as part of Shelomo's palace compound, Beit Ya'ar HaLevanon is the most prominent.
 What function did this building serve?
 How did it get its name?

 - Shelomo's eventual downfall – At the end of his life, Shelomo is swayed by his many wives to worship foreign gods.
-How could someone who had devoted so many years to honoring Hashem and building Him a place of worship, fall so low?
+How could someone who had devoted so many years to honoring Hashem and building Him a place of worship fall to such depths?